 Oleg Krasnikov was born in 1983 and raised in Kazakhstan.
-He holds a Bachelor of Theology degree from St. Petersburg Christian University, and he is married with two children, Timothy and Mark.
+He holds a Bachelor of Theology degree from St. Petersburg Christian University, and he is married with three children.
 In 1993, his family moved to Lipetsk, Russia where they attended a Baptist church where later they accepted the Lord.
 In 1999, he accepted the Lord at a Christian youth camp and began to work with youth.
 After high school, he studied at Bryansk Bible College for one year.
 Oleg then returned to Lipetsk where he ministered at a Christian mission, organized youth ministry at a church and also worked at a Christian camp.
 Currently, he is a minister at the Resurrection Church in Pushkin, leading youth and music ministries.
 In 2011, he will graduate from a state university with a degree in law.
 Oleg has served The Harbor since 2006.

 Girls Residential Program Director